 Cricut Design Space™ software is easy to use and manipulate to create customizable designs for your project.
 And now, you can subscribe to Cricut Access and have over 200,000+ images and 700+ fonts to choose from for your projects.
 You can also upload your own designs or designs you have downloaded with ease.

 A brayer allows you to remove wrinkles, bubbles, and puckers when applying materials to your cutting mat.

 This tool from We R Memory Keepers is amazing!
 I don’t always want to design something on my Cricut when creating a simple banner for an event.
 I can easily make a banner in minutes with this tool.
 You can cut flag, pennant, or crest shapes with the punch board.

 Read more about how to use this tool in my 12 Months of Banners Series.

-Circle Cutter – This tool is amazing for cutting out a lot of perfect circles in a little amount of time.
-You can cut circles up to 6 inches.
+You can cut circles up to 8 inches.
 The center is clear so you can position it anywhere on your paper.
 This is especially helpful when cutting out a particular part of the design on patterned paper.

 Other Helpful Tools

-Printer – My husband bought me the HP Envy printer for Christmas last year.
-It is wonderful.
-I print out a ton of stuff all the time – planner stickers, home management binder sheets, pages for my planner and more.
+I print out a ton of stuff at home all the time – planner stickers, home management binder sheets, pages for my planner, and more.
 It is important to me that I can test out my free printables before I share them with all of you.
 Needless to say, this printer is a workhorse.